How to safely carry (and access) cash in other countries

 Here’s how to keep your cash safe — both before you leave and while you’re travelling.

 Debit and credit cards may be widely used where you live.
 But there are no guarantees when you’re travelling abroad.
 In many parts of the world, cash still rules.

 Do some basic research

 Also check the type of currency the country accepts and whether it accepts multiple currencies.
 For example, visitors to El Salvador may be surprised to learn that its official currency is the US dollar.
-And in the Bahamas, citizens use both the Bahamian dollar and US dollar.
+And in the Bahamas, citizens use both the Bahamian dollar and the US dollar.